Respect for human rights

 We will strive to identify and prevent or mitigate any adverse impacts on human rights in our business through our human rights due diligence mechanisms.

-If we discover that our business activities have caused or are having an adverse impact on human rights, we will work to remediate or remedy them through appropriate procedures and dialog.
+If we discover that our business activities have caused or are having an adverse impact on human rights, we will work to remedy them through appropriate procedures and dialog.

 - 5Grievance mechanism